Orderbook Feature Learning and Asymmetric Generalization in Intraday Electricity Markets: Experiment

 \section{Experiment}

 The orderbook is split into training (2022-01-01 to 2024-01-01), validation (2024-01-01 to 2024-07-01), and testing (2024-07-01 to 2025-01-01) periods.
 The testing window is chosen to examine the model's performance on more recent, up-to-date data.
 For the 60-min and 15-min products, a prediction is generated every 60 minutes and 15 minutes, respectively.
+Each model is optimized with 100 trials using Optuna, which applies Bayesian optimization for efficient hyperparameter tuning \cite{Optuna}.
+The corresponding hyperparameter search ranges are summarized in Table~\ref{tab:hyperparams_models}.